FelixBer/FindFunc/README.md

 ## Advanced Binary Copy

 Frequently we want to search for binary patterns of assembly, but without hardcoded  addresses and values (immediates), or even only the actual opcodes of the instruction.
-FindFunc makes this easy by adding three copy options to the disassembly-popupmenu:
+FindFunc makes this easy by adding three copy options to the disassembly popup-menu:

 ### Copy all bytes